cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

 That is it!
-Now the checkers blockchain can keep track of the player information, and create or update the leaderboard based on the player information if requested via the CLI.
+Now the checkers blockchain can keep track of player information, and create or update the leaderboard based on player information if requested via the CLI.

+### Forwarding player information via IBC

 It is time to look at how you can forward the player information via the IBC protocol.